|

 John Alejandro King

-The following is a manuscript reportedly produced by a CIA officer named
+The following manuscript was reportedly written by a CIA officer named

-The manuscript consists of entries in diary form relating King's
+The manuscript consists of entries in diary form containing King's

-accounts of historic events, as well as his musings on topics ranging
+accounts of events and his musings on topics ranging from CIA covert

-from CIA covert operations, to the meaning of life and the universe, to
+operations, to the meaning of life and the universe, to the real nature

-document was obtained, that information must for the moment remain undisseminated.
+that information must for the moment remain classified.

 *